Gluten-Free Beef Stroganoff

 - Season the steak well with salt and pepper and slice into small bite sized strips.
 Add to a bowl and toss with 1 tbsp of arrowroot starch until coated.

-- Using the same pan (adding more oil if needed) saute the onion and garlic until the onion is translucent.
+- Using the same pan (adding more oil if needed) saute the onion and garlic until the onion is lightly translucent.

 - Top with fresh parsley and serve over mashed sweet potato or vegetable noodles.